 With more than 30 years of experience in dealing with personal injury claims, McCarthy + Co. has assisted people involved in a broad range of work-related accidents, including paramedic negligence claims cases.
-We are a family-run business, who pride ourselves on offering honest, impartial, and helpful advice.
+We are a family-run business, and we pride ourselves on offering honest, impartial, and helpful advice.

 Our offices are based in Dublin and Cork but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
 You can count on us for legal advice, guidance, and assistance on any form of personal injury.